Dowell-Lab/TFEA/README.md

 <H4>ranked_file</H4>

-A ranked bed file with regions of interest.
+A ranked bed file with regions of interest. **Important**: The regions must be 3000bp wide (1.5kb around the original middle (or mu) of the region) for proper motif distance analysis.

 <b>*Note:*</b> Specifying a ranked_file turns off some plotting functionality